Input Checks

 ...

-Note that these input checks are considered private methods.
+Note that these input checks are in a private module.
 However, we do test them.

 Check the input at the end by exclusion